How to Plan a Trip to South Africa

 Our Safari Adventure through South Africa from Kruger Park to the Midlands Meander and Beyond - The Best Road Trip of My Life

-My husband is South African - his Dad grew up in a town just outside of Durban - so he’s been talking about taking me since we started dating 13 years ago.
+My husband is half South African - his Dad grew up in a town just outside of Durban - so he’s been talking about taking me since we started dating 13 years ago.
 It took us a while, but we finally made a plan to make our way to the Motherland along with my in-laws.
 I knew very little about travel in South Africa so had to do a lot of research and put more trust than I feel comfortable with in my father-in-law’s planning ability.
 We set aside three full weeks to explore as much as possible - but this wasn’t a normal Type A Trips vacation - let’s just say that we tend to travel slightly different (ok… a little more than slightly) than the rest of the family.
 So we split our time between reasonable accommodations in the national parks with the family and boutique style private game parks when it was just us.
 So I’ll be able to give you a “well rounded” experience of our trip to hopefully help you plan yours!

 How to Plan a Trip to South Africa